studersi/test-4/tutorial-7/README.md

    2340 913120 Found request filename/argument associated with security scanner
 ```

 So that's something we can work with.
 It proofs that the Core Rules detected a lot of malign requests and we now have an idea which rules played a role in this.
-The rule triggered the most frequently, 913120, is no surprise in this regard and when you look upwards in the output, this all makes a lot of sense.
+The rule triggered most frequently, 913120, is no surprise in this regard and when you look upwards in the output, this all makes a lot of sense.

 ###Step 5: Evaluating false alarms

 So *Nikto* scan set off thousands of alarms.
 They were likely justified.
 In the normal use of *ModSecurity* things are a bit different.
-The Core Rules are designed and optimised to have as few false alarms as positives in paranoia level 1.
-But in real life, there are going to be false positives sooner or later.
+The Core Rules are designed and optimised to have as few false alarms as possible in paranoia level 1.
+But in productive use, there are going to be false positives sooner or later.
 Depending on the application, a normal installation will also see alarms and a lot of them false.
 And when you raise the paranoia level to become more vigilant towards attacks, then the number of false positives will raise.
-Actually, it will raise steeply when you move to PL 3 or 4.
-So steeply in fact, some would call it exploding.
+Actually, it will raise steeply when you move to PL 3 or 4; so steeply some would call it exploding.

 In order to run smoothly, the configuration has first to be fine tuned.
 Legitimate requests and exploitation attempts need to be distinct.
 We want to achieve a high degree of separation between the two.
 We wish to configure *ModSecurity* and the CRS so the engine knows exactly how to distinguish between legitimate requests and attacks.

 False alarms are possible in both directions.
 Attacks that are not detected are called *false negatives*.
-The *core rules* are strict and careful to keep the number of *false negatives* low.
-An attacker would have to possess a great deal of savvy to circumvent the system of rules; especially at higher paranoia levels.
+The *Core Rules* are strict and careful to keep the number of *false negatives* low.
+An attacker needs to possess a great deal of savvy to circumvent the system of rules; especially at higher paranoia levels.
 Unfortunately, this strictness also results in alarms being triggered for normal requests.
 It is commonly the case that at a low degree of separation you either get a lot of *false negatives* or a lot of *false positives*.
-Reducing the number of *false negatives* leads to an increase in *false positives*.
+Reducing the number of *false negatives* leads to an increase in *false positives* and vice versa.
 Both correlate highly with one another.

 We have to overcome this link: We want to increase the degree of separation in order to reduce the number of *false positives* without increasing the number of *false negatives*.
 We can do this by fine tuning the system of rules in a few places.
-We will disable certain rules for certain requests.
+We have to exclude certain rules from being executed for certain requests or parameters.
 But first we need to have a clear picture of the current situation: How many *false positives* are there and which of the rules are being violated in a particular context?
-We need a plan and a goal: How many *false positives* are we willing to allow on the system?
+How many *false positives* are we willing to allow on the system?
 Reducing them to zero will be extremely difficult to do, but percentages are something we can work with.
-A possible target would be: 99.9999% of legitimate requests should pass without being blocked by the WAF.
+A possible target would be: 99.99% of legitimate requests should pass without being blocked by the WAF.
 This is realistic, but involves a bit of work depending on the application.
+99.99% of requests without a false alarm is also a number where professional use starts.
+But I have setups where we are not willing to accept more than 1 false alarm in 1 million of requests.
+That's thus 99.9999%.

 To reach such a goal we will need one or two tools to help us get a good footing.
-Specifically, we want to find out the *anomaly scores* the different requests to the server have been assigned and which of the rules have actually been violated.
-We have seen that the access log reports the anomaly scores of the requests thanks to the special format introduced in one of the previous tutorials.
-We now want to present these scores in a suitable form.
+Specifically, we need to find out about these numbers.
+Then, in a second step, we look at the error log to understand the rules that let to these alerts.
+We have seen that the access log reports the anomaly scores of the requests.
+Let's try to extract these scores and to present them in a suitable form.

 In Tutorial 5 we worked with a sample log file containing 10,000 entries.
 We’ll be using this log file again here: [tutorial-5-example-access.log](https://www.netnea.com/apache-tutorials/git/laboratory/tutorial-5/tutorial-5-example-access.log).
 The file comes from a real server, but the IP addresses, server names and paths have been simplified or rewritten.
 However, the information we need for our analysis is still there.
 Let’s have a look at the distribution of *anomaly scores*: